Silver Alert issued for missing man out of Orono

-ORONO, Maine — The Orono Police Department has issued a Silver Alert for 60-year-old Walter Goodwin.
+The Orono Police Department had issued a Silver Alert for 60-year-old Walter Goodwin.

 According to the release, Goodwin was last seen Friday at the Meadowview Group Home, 90 Park Street, in Orono at approximately 9:30 p.m.